lumarel/knowledgebase/kubernetes/rockylinux_awx.md

 # Ansible AWX on a Single node Kubernetes cluster on Rocky Linux 8

+[!NOTE]
+This guide also applies to Rocky Linux 9

 ## Deploy VM

 - Deploy Rocky Linux 8 ISO with 4 cores, 12Gi of memory, 50Gi of storage
-- Configure A record for machine and CNAME record for AWX on DNS server
+- Configure an A record for the machine and a CNAME record for AWX on your DNS server
-- On install configure fqdn as hostname and given static IP address
+- On install configure the fqdn as hostname and given static IP address
 - Also configure the NTP server in Anaconda
-- Install system helper tools `dnf install dnf-utils setroubleshoot-server`
+- Install system helper tools `dnf install dnf-utils setroubleshoot-server` for ongoing troubleshooting
 - Do all updates with `dnf update`
 - Disable swap with `swapoff -a` and remove the configuration from the fstab
-- Disable the firewall, don't have a solution for enabled firewall up to now
+- Disable the firewall with `systemctl disable --now firewalld`, don't have a solution for enabled firewall up to now
 - Reboot

 ## Install Kubernetes